vanruc/todoApp/README.md

 In this section we will use `Geometry` with Google Maps.
 So you will need to have a `Google Map API V3 key`.
 You can follow this link https://developers.google.com/maps/documentation/javascript/get-api-key to get one.

-After you have the key, you will need to set it in the APIs section of `todoApp.json` (hopefully you still remember it)
+After you have the key, you will need to set it in the APIs section of `todoApp.json` (hopefully you still remember your key ;) )

 In the `Servers` window, right click on your Wildfly server and choose `Show in`, then select `File Browser`.